ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen5/universal/guides/code_injection/code_injection.md

 This guide was originally written by [Brom](https://github.com/BromBromBromley).

+*It is recommended to check out the [universal code injection guide](../../../../universal/guides/code_injection/code_injection.md) before attempting this.

 ## Preparing a project for C injected code ##

 1) Extract a ROM in the `Games` tab of CTRMap with the `Add ROM` button.